 People who work outside of their home country are especially susceptible to human rights violations.
 They are often forced to work in unsafe, unsanitary environments and face abuses that go largely unseen and unreported.
-Many come to the U.S. as legal residents, but have their papers taken from them until they expire.
+Many come to the U.S. as legal residents but have their papers taken from them until they expire.
 Traffickers then use threats of deportation to prevent their escape.
-Find local resources to support these underrepresented employees.

 If you witness or suspect migrant working or another form of human trafficking, please report your concerns to local law enforcement right away.